$2,420 pp (USD)

 Day 1-2

-Today our guide will take us from our hotel and take us to Khwai.
-This area is a diverse beauty it covers riverine woodland, Open floodplains, Mopane woodland and savannah.
-This diverse landscape attracts a huge variety of wildlife such as buffalo, wild dog, elephants, lion, zebra, leopard, kudu, lechwe sable just to name but a few.
+Today, our guide will take us from our hotel to Khwai.
+This area is of diverse beauty.
+It covers riverine woodland, open floodplains, mopane woodland, and savannah.
+This diverse landscape attracts a huge variety of wildlife, such as buffalo, wild dog, elephant, lion, zebra, leopard, kudu, and lechwe sable, just to name a few.

 - Main Destination: